sarahPenner07/sarahPenner07/README.md

-- 👋 Hi, I’m @sarahPenner07
+- 👋🏻Hi, I’m @sarahPenner07
 - 👀 I’m interested in music, art, books and many other things
-- 🌱 I’m currently learning ...
+- 📚 I’m currently in high school
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ..
-- 📫 How to reach me ...
+- 📧 How to reach me sarahpenner07@gmail.com

 <!---
 sarahPenner07/sarahPenner07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.